amandasaurus/osm-lump-ways/README.md

 Points where waterways end.

+#### Ends membership of tagged ways

+With the `--ends-membership TAGFILTER` arg every end will have a boolean property called `is_in:TAGFILTER` which is only true if this end node is a member of a way with this tag filter.
+This argument can be applied many times.
+An addditional property `is_in_count` is an integer of how many of these properties are true.

+e.g. `--ends-membership natural=coastline` will cause each end point to have a JSON property `is_in:natural=coastline` which is `true` iff this node is also a member of a way with the `natural=coastline` tag, false otherwise.

 ## Loop removal

 After the loops are detected, all the edges (way segments) in the loops are